 Because the results indicate that readers clearly prefer Article Forge content over 1-star content, we can conclude that Article Forge 2.6 creates higher quality content than 1-star level human-written content.

 While the purpose of this case study is to benchmark Article Forge 2.6’s content quality against human writers, there are two more factors to consider: price and turnaround time.

 - The 1-star articles we purchased were approximately $2.20 each ($0.73 per 100 words) while Article Forge is $57/month for unlimited articles (and unlimited words).
 For anyone who has a strong content demand, Article Forge is orders of magnitude cheaper while offering higher quality deliverables.

 - In general, turnaround time for the articles written by freelancers ranged anywhere from a few hours to over a week, while Article Forge takes about 60 seconds to generate each full article.

-Therefore, when taking into account quality, price, and turnaround time, Article Forge 2.5 clearly outperforms 1-star content.
+Therefore, when taking into account quality, price, and turnaround time, Article Forge 2.6 clearly outperforms 1-star content written by humans.